mstratis/dotfiles/README.md

 These are my dotfiles.
 Eventually, I'll come up with a more elegant way to do this.

-##Themes

-Terminal themes.
-Right now it's just an exported OS X Homebrew theme.
-But now I've got it.
-Stickin' it to the man, man.

 ##A Matt Hodges project

 Want to know how to do dotfiles correctly?
 Check out out [Zach Holman's dotfiles](http://github.com/holman/dotfiles).